Feature flag management

 Feature Flags Aren’t Tied to Usage Tracking

 Feature flags do not track consumption on their own.
-Enforcing usage limits requires separate tracking systems and manual coordination.
+Enforcing limits in usage-based billing requires separate tracking systems and manual coordination.

-When customers exceed limits, teams must wire together events, counters, and conditional logic.
-This makes shutoffs brittle and hard to reason about at runtime.
-Overages, credits, and usage-based upgrades become difficult to enforce consistently.
+This makes shut-offs brittle and hard to reason with during runtime.
+Pay-as-you-go, overages, and credit burndown models become difficult to enforce consistently.

 Plan Changes Are Slow and Risky